codekoala/go-aws-lanes/README.md

   optionally setting up tunnels to locally access services running on a given instance.
 * copy files to/from one or more EC2 instances (TODO)
-* run commands on one or more EC2 instances (TODO)
+* run commands on one or more EC2 instances

 ## Sample Output